 Nutritional information not guaranteed to be accurate

-This easy Cherry Pie Filling can be made with tart or sweet cherries and is perfect for a no bake pie or any cherry dessert.
+This easy Pie Filling can be made with tart or sweet cherries and is perfect for a no bake pie or any cherry dessert.
 Plus the filling is gluten-free!

 All text and images © DOROTHY KERN for Crazy for Crust.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.